 Here are ways you can be proactive in preventing char in your hot melt operations and keep your production line running smoothly.

 If you work with hot melt adhesives you probably, unfortunately, have experienced char more than a few times.
-And if you have, you know that char has the potential to bring a halt to your production.
+And if you have, you know that preventing char is vital to keeping you from bringing a halt to production.